Releasing the pressure: High-order surface flow discretizations via discrete Helmholtz-Hodge decompositions: Helmholtz--Hodge decomposition of divergence-free fields

 This reveals that no higher order moments of harmonic fields are required to correctly capture topology; the lowest-order component $\mathds{J}_{\BDM}^0$ already contains the full harmonic structure. \end{rem}

-\begin{rem}[$H^2$-complex in the planar case] For the special case of planar polygonal domains $M_h = M \subset \mathbb{R}^2$, it is feasible to directly discretize the $H^2$-complex from \eqref{eq:H2complex}.
-A potential ansatz would be to choose the Argyris and the Scott--Vogelius element as the streamfunction and velocity space, respectively.
-However, as shown in \ref{sec:SVcomplex}, a chain complex constructed from these spaces fails to satisfy the necessary dimensional conditions for the resulting harmonic fields.
-Intuitively, this is due to the fact that the Argyris space is ``too rich'' to form a compatible finite element sub-complex with the standard Scott--Vogelius space.
-Instead, employing a Clough--Tocher (or Alfeld) split, we can use the Hsieh--Clough--Tocher ($\mathbb{HCT}^{k+1}_0$), $k \ge 2$, element to replace the Argyris element and obtain the following chain complex
+\begin{rem}[$H^2$-complex in the planar case] For the special case of planar polygonal domains $M_h = M \subset \mathbb{R}^2$, it is feasible to directly discretize the $H^2$-complex from \eqref{eq:H2complex}, but the $H^2$-conforming stream function and the $H^1$-conforming velocity spaces have to be chosen carefully.
+For example, as explained in \ref{sec:SVcomplex}, the $H^2$-conforming Argyris element is not compatible with the $H^1$-conforming Scott--Vogelius element.
+Rather, one has to choose the Morgan-Scott space \cite{MS75} as the stream function space or modify the velocity space \cite{FN13}.
+Another approach is to employ a Clough--Tocher (or Alfeld) split, allowing us to use the Hsieh--Clough--Tocher ($\mathbb{HCT}^{k+1}_0$), $k \ge 2$, element to replace the Argyris element and obtain the following chain complex

-This construction correctly captures the dimension of the harmonic fields, as shown in \Cref{thm:countHCT}.
+This construction correctly captures the dimension of the harmonic fields, as shown in \Cref{thm:countHCT} or in \cite[Sec.~4.3]{JLMNR17} for the simply connected case.
 For a detailed discussion, we also refer to \cite{H25}. \end{rem}

 For the discretization of incompressible flows, such as the model problems from \Cref{subsec:ModelProblems}, it is sufficient to consider the characterization of the divergence-free subspace in \eqref{eq:JBDMDecomp}.
 In general, however, it is also interesting to consider the orthogonal complement $(\mathbb{J}_{\mathbb{BDM}}^k)^{\perp}$ to represent \emph{non-divergence-free} vector fields.
 To provide a mathematical exact characterization of this space, we may consider the discrete $L^2$-adjoint $\addiv: \mathbb{P}^{k-1} \to \mathbb{BDM}^k$, defined such that $(\addiv p, \mathbf{v})_{L^2(M_h)} = -(p, \div \mathbf{v})_{L^2(M_h)}$ for all $\mathbf{v} \in \mathbb{BDM}^k$.
 Using this operator, we obtain the exact decompositions of the $\BDM^k$ spaces: